saifahmed07/starter-hugo-academic/content/event/example - Copy (3) - Copy/index.md

 title: Social Media and Deepfakes-  Understanding Public Perception, Engagement, and Skepticism in Singapore and USA

 event: Department of Communications and New Media, National University of Singapore
+location: Department of Communications and New Media, National University of Singapore

 event_url: "https://tinyurl.com/SaifuddinAhmed"